MonashMath/SCI1022/Git.md

 This is an **example** README.md file
 ```

-The first argument to the `git clone` is the clone URL (yours will difer, replace `amartinhuertas` by your GitHub username).
+The first argument to the `git clone` is the clone URL (yours will differ, replace `amartinhuertas` by your GitHub username).
 The clone URL of a project in GitHub can be obtained from the home page of the project, as shown in [Figure 8](fig:github_clone_url).

 <a name="fig_github_clone_url"></a> ![fig:github_clone_url](figures/github_clone_url.png)
 Figure 8.
 Obtaining the clone URL from the GitHub's repository home page.

 By default, `git clone` uses the repository name for the local folder that it creates in order to hold the repository data, i.e., `repository4sci1022` in our case.
-This default behaviour can be overrided if one provides a second argument to `git clone` with the name desired for the local folder to be created as part of the cloning process.
+This default behaviour can be overridden if one provides a second argument to `git clone` with the name desired for the local folder to be created as part of the cloning process.

 ----
 > *__Exercise 6:__*